L.E.S.S.A. Barking Area 10th annual dinner and dance

 Programme for the London Electricity Sports and Social Association (L.E.S.S.A.)
-Barking Area seventh annual dinner and dance.
-Held at the Assembly Hall, Barking on 15th April 1972.
-Belonged to William John Mundy (deceased), father of depositor, who worked at Barking Power Station until its closure in 1981.
+Barking Area tenth annual dinner and dance, 1975.
+Belonged to William John Mundy (decesaed), father of donor, who worked at Barking Power Station until its closure in 1981.

 King George V opened the coal-fired Barking Power Station in 1925 although it had been running for some months before this official ceremony.
 It was built to provide electricity for a large part of Essex as well as for part of Kent and, by the time its four separate sections were completed, it was the largest steam powered station in Europe with a total output of some 100 megawatts of electricity.
 This electricity was fed into the National Grid for general consumption.

 The site, where River Road, Barking, meets the Thames, was chosen because it was easily accessible for the constant stream of coal ships bringing deliveries.

 Importantly, there was no shortage of coal during World War II which allowed the crucial energy supply to continue.
 From 1935, emergency coal stocks were built up at Samuel Williams's Dagenham Docks during the summer for use by several of the Thames-side power stations during the winter.
 The station also escaped serious bombing – thought to be, in part, because of the smoke it produced which obscured the buildings themselves and offered some protection to the nearby factory of Fords.

 Although the unloading of the coal and its delivery into the boilers was mechanical, there was much dirty, heavy and dangerous work to be done such as cleaning the boilers out and lagging the huge pipes.
 As a result, the Station did not take female employees before 1940.
 Until then, even the clerical and secretarial work had been done by men.
 Fine coal dust covered everything, including the contents of the offices.